soyvikman/gifsearcherapp/README.md

 Simple Gif Searching App using the concepts of React, Redux, Saga and the API from giphy.

-Author: Victor Castro Tarraga

-See the app here:
+See the app deployed in Heroku here:

 http://gifgiphyfinder.herokuapp.com/